-2016 BUSINESS PERFORMANCE HIGHLIGHTS
+2018 BUSINESS PERFORMANCE HIGHLIGHTS

-As further discussed under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2016, our Company performed well in 2016 and delivered strong results, despite volatile financial markets.
-We believe that our compensation philosophy and discipline, as successfully implemented on a firm-wide basis by our NEOs during 2016, contributed to our strong performance.
+As further discussed under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2018, our Company performed well in 2018 and delivered strong results.
+We believe that our compensation philosophy and discipline, as successfully implemented on a firm-wide basis by our NEOs during 2018, contributed to our strong performance.

-Our Compensation Committee focused, among other things, on the following selected consolidated financial information in evaluating the performance of our NEOs and setting their incentive compensation-that is, all compensation beyond their base salary-for 2016.
+Our Compensation Committee focused, among other things, on the following selected consolidated financial information in evaluating the performance of our NEOs and setting their performance-based compensation-that is, all compensation beyond their base salaries-for 2018.